 The Twin Peaks Hike in Hong Kong takes you up and down Violet Hill and gives incredible views over Stanley and the peninsula below.
 It’s up there amongst the toughest trails in Hong Kong due to the brutality of the stairs.
-No matter which direction you attack the trail from you will have to endure hundreds of stairs up and down the twin peaks.
+No matter which direction you attack the trail from you will have to endure hundreds of stairs up and down the Twin Peaks Hike.

-HOW TO GET TO THE TWIN PEAKS & VIOLET HILL TRAILHEAD
+HOW TO GET TO THE TWIN PEAKS HIKE TRAILHEAD

 Stanley End: There is a bus stop on Stanley Gap Road.
 If you put ‘Stanley Gap Road Bus Stop’ into Google you will find the trail and see Wilson Trail Section 1, begins right from that bus stop.
 There is also a sign that says ‘Tai Tam Country Park‘ visible from the bus and the road that indicates the start of the trail.
 I’ve pictured that below.

 Wong Nai Chung Reservoir Park: The other starting (or finishing) point of the trail is the Wong Nai Chung Reservoir Park.
 Again, if you drop that directly into google maps you will easily make your way to the reservoir and the start of the trail.

 - Victoria Peak Tram & Sky Terrace: If you visit Hong Kong, you have to visit Victoria Peak!

 - Aqua Luna Victoria Harbor Cruise: Sail Hong Kong’s Victoria Harbour on a traditional Chinese wooden junk boat.

 - Hong Kong Disneyland Park: An awesome experience for all ages!